 Acne is one of the most common skin conditions; it affects both adolescents and adults.
-This skin disease ranges from mild to severe and can lead to scarring if left untreated.
-Patients often worry about the appearance of acne and the social embarrassment it may cause.
-There are many effective treatments available depending on the patient and the severity of the disease.
+Our patients often worry about the appearance of acne and the social embarrassment it may cause.
+We offer many effective treatments to

 Acne often initially occurs during adolescence.
 A combination of hormones, genetics, environmental factors, and bacteria are major contributors to this condition.
 Blackheads, whiteheads, and cysts, which may become swollen and painful, appear on the face, chest, and back.